How to spend one day in Toulouse, France

 Often overshadowed by other great French cities, Toulouse, in one day will be the ideal break from the daily routine.
 Lately, thanks to the cheap flight to Toulouse, it’s opening the door to tourists fascinated by the protected Unesco sites and the good food and wine of the city.

-How to spend one day in Toulouse, France 1
+Is possible to spend just one day in Toulouse?

 What to visit in one day in Toulouse